 - Environmental justice: understanding disproportionate exposure of minorities to pollution

 A research area and a lifestyle.
 Here, I must thank my successive advisers for taking my rough understanding of an unjust world and transforming it into analytical understanding and hope.
-My gratitude to David Stifel (Lafayette College), Graham Brown (Oxford University, Queen Elizabeth House), and Peter Mollinga (Center for Development Research, University of Bonn).
-Below are a few of my favorite resources for keeping up-to-date on development worldwide.
+My gratitude to David Stifel (Lafayette College), Yaakov Garb (Arava Institute for Environmental Studies), Graham Brown (Oxford University, Queen Elizabeth House), and Peter Mollinga (Center for Development Research, University of Bonn).

 One thing we cannot live without.
 Is our struggle a violent one against nature and her post-Edenic weeds, pests, and diseases... or is it about learning from and leveraging natural systems?
 For ten thousand years, humans have demonstrated a bipolar reaction to nature... mimicking and fighting it in their own unique agricultural practices.
 Human-made agro-ecosystems are here to stay and many include genius characteristics that can help improve sustainable agriculture worldwide.